Amsterdam/data-processing/README.rst

     pip install -e .

-4. Start a database server in a new terminal (required for all load services with current config.ini or not using an existing database):
+4. A database is required for the transform and load functions.
+You can setup your postgres database credentials in the config.ini file to apply to the functions.

+If want to use 'Docker <https://www.docker.com>'_, you can start a database server for your project in a new terminal.
+The name, port and login of the database can be changed in the docker-compose.yml.
+Also change them in the config.ini file which will be used by the functions to connect to that database.

 .. code-block:: bash